Skip to content

 A: Yes, there is a simultaneous schedule for parents that addresses pertinent issues dealing with their college bound student at freshman orientation.

-A: Yes, you need to have taken the THEA test, or be exempt from taking the exam.
+A: Yes, you need to have taken the TSI Assessment, or be exempt from taking the exam.
 If you do not have scores or an exemption, then you will be unable to register for classes during the orientation session.

 Q: Am I required to take placement tests?